nekkon/angular-cli-library/README.md

 The repo also includes examples of some use cases to help you out:

+0. AngularCLI: `AngularCLI` module is lazy loaded from the shared Libary (@shared) as a component/module of the default view/route.
-1. Example1: In example 1 `Example1` module is lazy loaded from the shared Libary (@shared) as a component of the default view/route.
+1. Example1: In example 1 `Example1` module is lazy loaded from the shared Libary (@shared) as a view/route.
-2. Example2: In example 2, the lazy loaded shared module `Example2 `lazy loads another shared module `Example2Lazy`.
+2. Example2: In example 2, the lazy loaded shared module `Example1` lazy loads another shared module `Example2`.

 ## Commands